agoutsmedt/website/content/en/about/presentation.md

 #headless: true
 ---

-I am a historian of economics and I work on the history of macroeconomics and economic expertise since the 1970s, using quantitative and qualitative methods.
+I am a historian of economics and a political economist.
+I work on the history of macroeconomics, economic expertise and policies since the 1970s, notably in central banks.
+I am also developing quantitative tools to support my research.

 I am currently involved in a collective project funded by Rebuilding Macroeconomics on “[Excavating the Academia/Policy Pipeline: Economic analysis at the Bank of England Pre and Post-Crisis](https://www.rebuildingmacroeconomics.ac.uk/academia-policy-pipeline)”.